Loading...

 Velocity vs. Time Graphs: Slopes

-Certainly, you learned in math class, the slope of a function, in the x-y plane, is defined as a change in the vertical axis over a change in the horizontal axis or in math language \[\text{slope}=\frac{\Delta y}{\Delta x}\] Replacing the y-axis with velocity (v) and x-axis with time (t), we obtain a v-t graph whose corresponding slope is defined as \[\text{slope}=\frac{\Delta v}{\Delta t}\] What formula in physics does this slope remind you of?
+Certainly, you learned in math class that the slope of a function in the x-y plane is defined as the change in the vertical axis over the change in the horizontal axis, or in mathematical terms: \[\text{slope}=\frac{\Delta y}{\Delta x}\] Replacing the y-axis with velocity (v) and x-axis with time (t), we obtain a v-t graph whose corresponding slope is defined as: \[\text{slope}=\frac{\Delta v}{\Delta t}\] What formula in physics does this slope remind you of?
 Average acceleration.

-Recall that average acceleration in physics is defined as a change in velocity divided by a change in time, $\bar{a}=\frac{\Delta v}{\Delta t}$.
+Recall that average acceleration in physics is defined as the change in velocity divided by the change in time: $\bar{a}=\frac{\Delta v}{\Delta t}$.

 Combining these two expressions, we arrive at the following important result: